Lumberjack cadets make great leaders

 Minor in military science

 Army ROTC is an elective curriculum taken along with your required college classes.
 The military science minor focuses on leadership, military law, and organization and logistics.

 To earn a minor in military science, you’ll need to complete 20 credit hours of courses covering topics such as leadership skills, and military organization and functions.
 Students must maintain a C average in military science to satisfy minor requirements for graduation.

-To learn more about the requirements of this program, please see the General Bulletin or discuss with your advisor.
+To learn more about the requirements of this program, please see the Undergraduate Bulletin or discuss with your advisor.